sharbelxo/HowToSmartContract/Structure.md

 mkdir FOLDER_NAME
 ```
 Of course, instead of FOLDER_NAME, write the name of the folder you want to create.
+##

 Lets say you named it MyFirstSmartContract.

-On the same Command Prompt window, we will (go) the folder by running:
+On the same Command Prompt window, we will move into the folder by running:
 ```
 cd MyFirstSmartContract
 ```